Written byConnie Yang

-Best 4 Solutions to Fix USB Drive is Read Only Mac Error
+Best 4 Solutions to Fix USB Drive is Read Only on Mac Error

 Summary: This article covers 4 solutions to help you fix the USB drive is read only Mac issue.
 If your read-only USB drive is formatted with the Microsoft NTFS file system, free download iBoysoft NTFS for Mac to get the full read-write permission of the drive.

 Most of the time, when you use a USB flash drive with your Mac computer, there's no problem.
 But from time to time, you may encounter errors, and one of the most common errors is the USB drive is read only Mac issue.
-Besides, despite USB drives, Mac external hard drive read only problem happens frequently as well.
+Besides, despite USB drives, Mac external hard drive read only problems like LaCie hard drive read only on Mac happen frequently as well.

 When a USB drive is read-only, it means that you're not allowed to write to the drive, for example, you would not be able to edit or rename the files on the USB drive or copy files from your Mac to the NTFS drive.
 Meantime, you can only read or view the data stored on it.
 Fortunately, it's quite easy to fix this problem.
 Read this article and you'll know how.